Introduction

 Exhaust Ventilation Combined with Administrative Controls

-In addition to ventilation systems, implementing administrative controls can further minimize health risks for welders working with stainless steel.
-Some examples of administrative controls include:
+In conjunction with mechanical systems, implementing administrative controls can further mitigate health risks for welders.
+Examples include:

-- Providing proper training on safe welding practices and the use of protective equipment
+- Providing comprehensive training on safe welding practices and the proper use of protective gear

-- Rotating job tasks among workers to limit their time spent in high-exposure areas
+- Rotating job assignments to minimize time spent in high-exposure areas

 Hierarchy of Controls Framework